What is a transcript?

 * At this time diplomas cannot be couriered together with transcripts.If you were a Western student prior to 1984 your records are not available electronically.
 To obtain a copy of your transcript you must order in person, by fax, or by mail.

-Complete our Transcript Request form (pdf) (if you don’t have a Western User ID or would like to include a document with your transcript) and fax or mail it to us.
+Complete our Transcript Request form (pdf) (if you don’t have a Western User ID) and fax or mail it to us.
 Note: Due to Payment Card Industry requirements, we are unable to process any requests received via email.

 Student Central - Transcripts

 Transcripts are processed within 4 to 5 business days.
 This does not include mailing time.

 *Note: Please be aware that due to COVID-19, there may be delays in the delivery of regular mail.
 Within Canada up to 3 weeks for delivery and International can take up to 6 weeks.